Home health nursing: Barriers in home health nursing

 Home health nursing is a unique field considering the obstacles faced by healthcare professionals.
 When out visiting clients, the nurse is alone and cannot rely on others most of the time.
 Nurses in home health care must learn to be autonomous.

 The variety of home conditions that a nurse will step into can also present problems.
 Cleanliness and safety play large roles in client care.
 Not all homes are equipped to provide a clean environment for the client.
 Environmental issues in the home include unsanitary conditions that allow for bacterial growth and conditions that may increase the risk of falling for the client, such as poor lighting and area rugs.
 Education regarding this is important for the nurse to share with the client.

 Medication adherence is also more complicated at home.
 Unlike in a hospital setting, the medication is scheduled around the clock and readily available.
 It is really dependent on the client's resources and financial situation.
 Also, client compliance, or client adherence to the plan of care, factors into client health outcomes.

 Eligibility

-Home health care is generally less expensive and more convenient then in the hospital.
+Home health care is generally less expensive and more convenient than in the hospital.
 When possible home health care helps regain independence, become more self-sufficient, and maintain current level of function.
 The primary payer for home health care is Medicare dependent on meeting certain eligibility criteria.

 Home health services are covered when all of the following criteria are met: